Table of Contents

 It is poured out from his broken mind at the end of the play.

 My favorite scene is the end of Tara: A Play In Two Acts when Chandan speaks the above-mentioned dialogue (my favourite dialogue).
 A Tara, without limping, walks towards him.
 They hug tightly.

 About The Author of Tara: A Play In Two Acts

-MAHESH DATTANI is an Indian writer, playwright, film director and an actor.
+MAHESH DATTANI is an Indian writer, playwright, film director, and actor.
 He is the first English playwright to win the Sahitya Akademi Award.
 DO THE NEEDFUL, DANCE LIKE A MAN; FINAL SOLUTIONS are some of his major plays.
-Throughout his artworks, he expresses his feelings on complicated dynamics of Indian families, lifestyles and attitudes, issues on gender differentiation, communalism, child abuse and homosexuality.
+Throughout his artworks, he expresses his feelings on the complicated dynamics of Indian families, lifestyles and attitudes, issues on gender differentiation, communalism, child abuse, and homosexuality.
 Erin Mee admires Dattani; ‘’A young playwright who can create a new generation in the Indian English Drama which deals with the invisible social issues’’.
 He does not change his style even in TARA and focus on gender differentiation and focus on the mental separation rather than the physical separation of the conjoined twins.
 His writing style is bold and daring.
 He wants to create awareness among people through his plays and positively impact their lives.